hachyderm/community/accounts/bot-accounts.md

 - Bots are required to put the `#hachybots` hashtag in _all_ posts so users can opt into, or out of, bot posts.
 - Bot accounts are limited to **_5 posts per day_**.
+- Reactionary bots are not permitted - e.g. bots that respond to user posts based on keywords and similar.
 - **_Bots that violate rules about spam, fundraising, 18+, corporate, etc. account types will be suspended._**